sodazone/ocelloids-services/README.md

 | XCMON_CONFIG_FILE | The service configuration file. | - |
 | XCMON_DB_DIR | The database directory.  | ./db |
 | XCMON_CLOSE_GRACE_DELAY | Milliseconds for the graceful close to finish. | 500 |

+## Subscription API

+You can find the OpenAPI documentation at [http://localhost:3000/documentation](http://localhost:3000/documentation).

+## Healthcheck

+The server exposes a healthchek endpoint at [http://localhost:3000/healthcheck](http://localhost:3000/).